National Science Foundation

 • Guiding principles include 1) your proposal has the potential to advance, if not transform, the frontiers of knowledge, 2) contribute more broadly to achieving societal goals, 3) meaningful assessment and evaluation (correlation between the effect of broader impacts and the resources provided to implement projects.)

-• Did you know that NSF has an overall funding rate of 28%?
+• NSF by the numbers provides statistical and funding information for awards, NSF-funded institutions, funding rate, and more.
+Did you know that NSF has an overall funding rate of 29%?

 • Visit the NSF Resource Center for the latest webcasts, videos and presentations to learn more about the agency’s purpose and programs.